DigvijayGooner/run_alalysis.R/README.md

 Download the data set, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Unzip the data set into your Working Directory and you should see a folder named UCI HAR Dataset in YOURDIRECTORY
+Unzip the data set into your Working Directory and you should see a folder named UCI HAR Dataset in the Working Directory

 Load RStudio